ereslibre/sinatra-verbs/README.markdown

 ## Lightning-fast testing

-Write the previous example to a file, say: test-sinatra-verbs.rb
+Write one of the previous examples to a file, say: test-sinatra-verbs.rb

     ruby test-sinatra-verbs.rb